freedomofpress/ansible-role-grsecurity-build/README.md

 ## Requirements

 ### Platforms
-Only Debian and Ubuntu are supported, due to the use of make-kpkg.
+Only Debian and Ubuntu are tested, but other platforms may work, as well.

 ### Resources
 For compiling the kernel, 2GB and 2 VCPUs is plenty.
 Depending on the config options